learn-co-curriculum/dsc-ordering-and-limiting/README.md

 [('Maru',), ('Hana',), ("Lil' Bub",), ('Moe',), ('Patches',), (None,)]
 ```

-SQLite allows us to explicitly state the tableName.columnName we want to select.
-This is particularly useful when we want data from two different tables.
+SQLite allows us to explicitly state the tableName.columnName you want to select.
+This is particularly useful when you want data from two different tables.

-Imagine we have another table called `dogs` with a column for the dog names:
+Imagine you have another table called `dogs` with a column for the dog names:

 ```sql
 CREATE TABLE dogs (